rubymonsters/ruby-for-beginners/source/15-good_names.md

 Also, the first argument name `str` in the first example is an abbreviation, which is something that isn't very common in the Ruby world.
-People used to use abbreviated variable names back when memory was extremely sparse, and expensive.
-Nowadays there's just no reason any more to make your fellow developers think about abbreviations.
+People used to use abbreviated variable names back when memory was extremely sparse, and
+expensive: longer variable names would consume more memory.
+Nowadays there's just no reason any more to make your fellow developers puzzle over abbreviated names.
 Consider `var`, `var1`, `var_2` bad names, and instead use names that reveal (talk about) your intentions, and their purpose.

 Did you notice the local variable name `an_email` in the first example?
 The name `email` in the second example also is much better in most situations.
 The